 Effective marketing identifies unmet customer needs.
 And the company that fulfills those unmet needs with the best solution at the right price wins.
 This applies to service-oriented companies as well as product-oriented companies.

 The role of marketing is to be the first player to reach the puck.
 Therefore, the marketing team needs three core competencies.
-The team should be able to identify product or service opportunities, develop the right solution, and bring it to market.
+The team should be able to identify opportunities, develop the right solution, and bring it to market.

 New products can fail for several reasons.
 One that’s avoidable is the new product that doesn’t solve a common customer problem.
 Please don’t bring a new product or service to the market unless it solves a real customer problem.

-Here’s what a company needs to do to succeed at turning unmet customer needs into revenue opportunities.
+Here’s what a company needs to do to succeed at turning unmet customer needs into opportunities.

 COMPETITIVE LANDSCAPE SCANNING